sauerduels/website/info.md

 ## Cheating

 There will not be an anti-cheat client that is required to play.
 However, we do have server side anti-cheat detection which can still detect certain methods of cheating.
 Players with a cheating history will not be allowed to play.
+If you are unsure if a certain modification is considered cheating, please ask Frosty in discord.